Lieutenant Christopher E. Mosko, 28, Navy Explosive Ordnance Disposal, of San Diego, CA, gave his life in Afghanistan on April 26, 2012.

 LT Mosko died alongside 2 other heroes, SSgt Brandon Eggleston and SSgt Dick Alson Lee, and a working dog, Fibi.
 All are greatly missed by their family and friends.

 In 2013, Chris’ wife, Amanda, participated in the Travis Manion Foundation’s Survivor Summit Expedition in Granby, Colorado.
 Amanda and twelve other surviving wives, fiancés and girlfriends carried on the legacy of their fallen hero as they experienced the healing power of the mountains.
-This year, Amanda will attend the 2014 Survivor Summit Expedition in Lima, Peru in July.
+Amanda also participated in the 2014 Survivor Summit Expedition in Lima, Peru in July.